-An oasis for our feathered and finned inhabitants, Sydney Olympic Park's 10-hectare wetland is a place transformed from human needs to ecological protection.
-It demonstrates the unique…
+An oasis for feathered and finned inhabitants, Sydney Olympic Park's 10-hectare wetland is a place transformed from human needs to ecological protection.
+It demonstrates the unique characteristics of…

 See how the tidal flows into the Waterbird Refuge at Bicentennial Park are carefully optimised for its feathered and finned inhabitants while minimising wetland odours.